ChristianBirchler/ticket-tagger-analysis/results/README.md

 # Discussion

-- interpretations: what do the results mean?
-- implications: why do the results matter?
-- limitations: what can't the results tell us?
-- recommendations: what practical actions or scientific studies should follow?

 In our project, we are interested if we can increase the performance of Ticket Tagger.
 Our results show that the performance of Ticket Tagger is worse with our train and test dataset.
 So in our setting with data from the pandas project we have models that outperform the fasttext classifier used by Ticket Tagger.
 The following models would indeed improve the performance of Ticket Tagger:
 - J48